wp-plugins/wp-user-avatar/readme.txt

 1. WP User Avatar admin settings.
 2. WP User Avatar lets you upload your own Default Avatar.
-3. WP User Avatar adds a field to your edit profile page.
+3. WP User Avatar adds a field to your profile edit page.
 4. After you've chosen a WP User Avatar image, you will see the option to remove it.
 5. WP User Avatar adds a button to insert the [avatar] shortcode in the Visual Editor.
 6. Options for the [avatar] shortcode.

 == Changelog ==

+= 1.5.1 =
+* Add: Ability to disable scripts in front pages
+* Update: Uninstall options
+* Update: Translations

 = 1.5 =
 * Add: Ability to disable Gravatar avatars